 - SPU Hardware: a hardmacro synthetized independently of rest of SoC and integrated as a black box - SPU IC dedicated software: is a superset of code formed by SPU Firmware (ROM code) and SPU Software (RAM code loaded from NVM).
-The code belonging to OS and CryptoLib is formed by different pieces of these both sources. - SPU Firmware: - Primary Boot Loader (PBL): includes part of the low level cryptography of the CryptoLib and is used to load the encrypted software part of the SPU, as described in section 3.2.3. - Mission ROM: includes drivers as part of the OS and another part of the low level cryptography of the CryptoLib. - □ SPU Software: - MCP: Part of OS, which provides APIs and services for the SPU system applications and the user applications. - SPU System Applications: Part of OS, which provides additional TOE functionalities that are not packaged in the SPU Firmware or MCP. - User applications: They are considered as Security IC Embedded Software, and therefore out of the scope of the TOE.
-Note that the user applications can access HW features via the APIs and services from MCP and therefore does not have direct interaction with firmware.
+The code belonging to OS and CryptoLib is formed by different pieces of these both sources. - SPU Firmware: - Primary Boot Loader (PBL): includes part of the low level cryptography of the CryptoLib and is used to load the encrypted software part of the SPU after being enabled by TME, as described in section 3.2.3. - Mission ROM: Part of OS, which includes drivers and another part of the low level cryptography of the CryptoLib. - □ SPU Software: - MCP: Part of OS, which provides APIs and services for the SPU system applications and the user applications. - SPU System Applications: Part of OS, which provides additional TOE functionalities that are not packaged in the SPU Firmware or MCP. - User applications: They are considered as Security IC Embedded Software, and therefore out of the scope of the TOE.
+Note that the user applications can only access HW features via the APIs and services from MCP and therefore does not have direct interaction with firmware. - TME Hardware: a separated subsystem integrated in the SoC but outside the SPU which communicates with the SPU during secure boot process. - TME IC dedicated software: as part of the TOE IC dedicated software and a superset of code formed by TME Firmware (ROM code) and TME Software (RAM code loaded from NVM).
+It is in charge of giving support to the SPU in the early stages of the secure boot process (other functions of the TME are considered as SFR-non-interfering).
+Its parts are the following: - TME Firmware: - TME Mission ROM: stored in TME CPU ROM, includes drivers and low level cryptography. - TME Sequencer Firmware: stored in TME Sequencer ROM, which verifies the TME Sequencer Software in TME Sequencer RAM prior to the TME Sequencer Software is executed. - TME PBL: stored in TME CPU ROM, includes part of the low level cryptography and is used to authenticate the TME Core Software image prior to the TME Core Software is executed. - TME Software